 Instead, for your early marketing hire you should be looking for a generalist – that well-rounded marketer with solid fundamentals and understanding of strategy, who can scale and optimize channels that are already working as well as experiment with new ones.
 And a generalist should be versatile enough to deal with potential significant changes to your business.

 A generalist growth marketer should have enough cross-disciplinary knowledge and practical skills in order to design and run experiments without having to constantly rely on the specialist in a particular area to support them.
-And if your new marketing hire does need specialist support, he or she can always bring in top-notch freelance talent to work on a project basis.
+And if your new marketing hire does need specialist support, he or she can always bring in top-notch consulting talent to work on a project basis.

 TL; DR: hire a marketing generalist until you grow large enough to have well-defined specialist roles.

-Experience vs. Potential
+Experience vs. potential

 Startups often make mistakes on both ends of the scale by hiring someone either too senior or too junior.